Ujenyhu/Ujenyhu/README.md

 <!-- Welcome and Title -->
 <h1 align="center" style="color: #002147;">Hi There! 👋</h1>
 <p align="center">
-  <strong>Egwuda Ujenyuojo Precious</strong> is a software engineer with expertise in creating scalable <br>
+  <strong>Ujenyuojo Precious Egwuda </strong> is a software engineer with expertise in creating scalable <br>
   and efficient systems and believes she is making a difference, one clean code at a time
 </p>